Rebirth (manhwa): Plot

 Rett was supposed to help Deshwitat during his battle against Kalutika.
 He was too late to help, and tried to avenge his friend, but was severely wounded, and his men were killed.
-Kalutika made Rett immortal so that he could see the Armageddon.
+Kalutika made Rett immortal so that he could see the coming Armageddon.

-The monks are unable to instruct Deshwitat on how to learn the magic of the light.
-He discovers that he may be able to learn this at the Vatican.
+Deshwitat is told that he may be able to learn this at the Vatican.
 The group goes to the Vatican.
-Deshwitat and Millenear fight when he reduces a girl to resurrection dust, and she is beaten.
-It is revealed that Millenear is an unfrocked priest.

 Deshwitat learns that a priest wishes to meet him.
 He is ambushed by a large group of priests, which also include the elite special forces unit of the Catholic Church, the Order of St. Michael.
 He soon succumbs to his injuries and is about to be destroyed when Lilith appears to him in a vision.
 She reawakens his thirst for vengeance, and he devastates the party, taking one of the Order of St. Michael, a girl named Erica, hostage.

 Deshwitat soon reunites with everyone and confronts the Bishop, who reveals that he wanted Deshwitat murdered because he could not accept the truth that a being of darkness would be the savior.
 He instructs Millenear to kill Deshwitat, giving her back her standing in the church.
-Millenear turns on the Bishop and blasts him with white magic, causing him to shapeshift into a creature of white magic.
+Millenear turns on the Bishop and blasts him with light magic, causing him to shapeshift into a creature of light magic.
 With the Order quickly unlocking the seal, Deshwitat regains his magical power.
 However, even Deshwitat's full strength is not enough to stop the creature.
 Only by teaming up with Erica to combine their attacks is the creature destroyed.

 Deshwitat and the others return to Asia.
 It is discovered that Lilith is still alive.
 Deshwitat is encouraged by the fact that he managed to defeat Millenear in their fight, as it means that dark magic can defeat light magic.
 Master Tae tells them that Kalutika has begun his apocalypse.
 She introduces their newest companion, Eiji Inaba, a ninja.
 Deshwitat decides to test him along with Millenear and Remi.
 Should they land a single scratch on him within a ten-minute time limit, they can stay.
 None of the three can harm him, and he rejects them all.
 Master Tae insists that they take Eiji since he is vital to contacting the New York ninja sect.

-In New York, Grey, the proclaimed Lord of the Vampires, kidnaps Millenear and Belose, a New York vampire uses a bomb to destroy them.
-Deshwitat uses his Dark Barrier and Beryun uses her Arson's Shield to protect them from the attack.
+In New York, Grey, a mysterious yet powerful vampire, kidnaps Millenear.
 They open a box Deshwitat was given and find a vampire's sand of the dead.
 Remi uses her blood to revive it, and Draistail appears.
-Draistail offers to train Deshwitat, but Deshwitat refuses, insisting that he has to go save Millenear.
-Draistail traps him, saying that he is not yet ready.
+Draistail offers to train Deshwitat to becomethe Vampire Lord, but Deshwitat refuses, insisting that he has to go save Millenear.
+Draistail traps him, saying that he is not yet ready to face Grey.